DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

     - When media is marked, handled, and stored properly, it helps prevent unauthorized disclosure (loss of confidentiality), unauthorized modification (loss of integrity), and unauthorized destruction (loss of availability)

 [7.6](#7.6) Conduct incident management (OSG-9 Chpt 17)
-- **Incident response**: the mitigation of violations of security policies and recommended practices; the process to detect and respond to incidents and to reduce the impact when incidents occur; it attempts to keep a business operating or restore operations as quickly as possible in the wake of an incident
+- 🔴**Incident response**: the mitigation of violations of security policies and recommended practices; the process to detect and respond to incidents and to reduce the impact when incidents occur; it attempts to keep a business operating or restore operations as quickly as possible in the wake of an incident
 - Incident management is usually conducted by an Incident Response Team (IRT), which comprises individuals with the required expertise and experience to manage security incidents; the IRT is accountable for implementing the incident response plan, which is a written record that defines the processes to be followed during each stage of the incident response cycle

 - The main goals of incident response: